singerdmx/flutter-quill/README.md

 )
 ```

-And depending on your use case, you might want to dispose the `_controller` in dispose mehtod
+And depending on your use case, you might want to dispose the `_controller` in dispose method
+in most cases it's better to.

 Check out [Sample Page] for more advanced usage.

 ## Migration
+Starting from version `8.0.0`
-We have recently add [migration guide](/doc/migration.md) for migration from different versions
+We have added [Migration Guide](/doc/migration.md) for migration from different versions

 ## Input / Output